WiseGuru/MaxwellCTI/src/site/notes/BHIS Antisyphon and Webinars/BlackHills SOC Core/Labs/01-BHIS-SOCC-lab-LinuxHostConfig.md

 3. Install SPICE guest tools
 	1. Open Edge and navigate to https://www.spice-space.org/download/windows/spice-guest-tools/spice-guest-tools-latest.exe
 		1. Shortened URL: https://shorturl.at/bQ7eR
+			1. NOTE: This is a direct link to the EXE, so you will first be taken to the "Short URL" page which is full of ads, but the file should download.
-	2. Run the executable to install the
+	2. Run the executable to install the drivers.
-4. Once complete, reboot the VM so the SPICE Guest tools finish their config, and you should be set!
+4. Install the VirtIO drivers and then reboot.
+	1. Use [this link to the latest drivers](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/latest-virtio/) and either download the MSI you're looking for or the `virtio-win-guest-tools.exe`
+		1. You should be able to copy/paste the link above, bit if not, here's the shortened URL: https://shorturl.at/7xOg6
+	2. Run the installer, and at the end you will be prompted to reboot; do that now.
+5. You should be set!

+A quick note on screen resolution; if you want to use a *standard* screen resolution (720p, 1080p, etc.), you can change the settings as normal in Windows.
+However, if you want it to take on the resolution of the SPICE window as you've sized it, you may need to reboot.

 ## Explaining the launch command
 So that launch command is a bit of a mind-full, so let's dive into it and explain what it's doing.